ds-umass/GraphMini/README.md

     - graphpi.sh scripts for preprocessing datasets into format can be handled by GraphPi
     - graphmini_prep.sh scripts for preprocessing datasets into format can be handled by GraphMini
     - prep.sh run all the scripts above
-- Dryadic (source code / binaries of Dryadic)
+- Dryadic (source code/binaries of Dryadic)
-- GraphPi (source code / binaries of GraphPi)
+- GraphPi (source code/binaries of GraphPi)
-- GraphMini (source code / binaries of GraphMini)
+- GraphMini (source code/binaries of GraphMini)
 - Experiments
     Subfolders:
     - Dryadic (experiment results for Dryadic)
     - GraphMini (experiment results for GraphMini)
     - GraphPi (experiment results for GraphPi)
-    Scripts: the following scripts are used to automate running the benchmark experiments appeared in the paper
+    Scripts: the following scripts are used to automate running the benchmark experiments that appeared in the paper
     - queries.sh (defines what queries and graphs to run in the experiment)
     - run_dryadic_edge.sh (test dryadic on edge-induced pattern defined in queries.sh)
     - run_dryadic_vertex.sh (test dryadic on vertex-induced pattern defined in queries.sh)